Best credit cards if you have a bad credit history

 The Initial Visa from Barclaycard is designed for people looking at taking out their first credit card.

-You get a single rate for both purchases and cash advances, though again it’s pretty steep at 29.9% APR.
-It's also offering an interest-free period of three months on purchases at the moment, but make sure you can pay off your balance in full or you'll be hit by interest charges.
+You get a single rate for both purchases and cash advances, though again it’s pretty steep at 34.9% APR.

 You’ll need to earn more than £10,000, be over 18, on the electoral roll and have not been declared bankrupt to get the Initial card.
-You also must not have had a County Court Judgment or IVA registered against you in the last five years.
+You also must not have had a County Court Judgment or IVA registered against you in the last 12 months.

 Finally, we have the Luma Visa credit card.
 With this card, you’ll get a credit limit of up to £1,500.
 You can also currently get an interest-free period up to June, although again be wary of overspending and not being able to pay off your balance in full.
 This card has a very high interest rate of 35.9%.